CiscoDevNet/devnet-dev-vms/upping_the_boxes.md

 ## The "vagrant up ..."
 Command

-The general pattern of the command to up a box (given a Vagrantfile in the current directory) is below.
-The "provider" argument should be *one* of [virtualbox|vmware\_fusion|vmware\_workstation], where virtualbox is generic for all platforms that support that provider, vmware\_fusion is for Mac OS X, and vmware\_workstation is for Windows.
+The general form of the command to up a box (given a Vagrantfile in the current directory) is below.
+The "provider" argument should be *one* of `[virtualbox|vmware\_fusion|vmware\_workstation]`, where `virtualbox` is generic for all platforms that support that provider, `vmware\_fusion` is for Mac OS X, and `vmware\_workstation` is for Windows.
 Note that the provider when adding a box to Atlas is "vmware_desktop".

 The name of the base box can be either "devnet-dev-base-vmware" or "devnet-dev-base-vbox"